-TransMascStories is a resource for trans men and trans masculine individuals at the start of their transition journey.
+TransMascStories is a resource for trans men and trans masculine individuals that highlights resilience, provides perspective, and inspires.
 Explore anonymous transition stories of others or share your story to pay it forward.

 onT • 20to30 • he/they